 Here’s our 2018 Holiday Meal!

 How was your weekend?
-Our was….well, let’s just say that I’m really excited for the holidays but also am feeling the exhaustion and the feelings and the business and WHY ARE YOU PUKING ON ME AGAIN, in a very hard way.
+Our was….well, let’s just say that I’m really excited for the holidays but also am feeling the exhaustion and the feelings and the busy-ness and WHY ARE YOU PUKING ON ME AGAIN, in a very hard way.
 The week before Christmas feels like packing for vacation to me…once we get it done and onto the main event everything will be fiiiiiine.

 In our planning, though, is this!
-I’m thisclose to convincing my dad that we should have this pork for our Christmas dinner.
+I’m thisclose to convincing my dad that we should have this pork loin with gravy for our Christmas dinner.
 It is super easy to make but feels fancy because of the crust, which is really just garlic, mustard herbs, and some easy flavors.
 There is salt and sugar in the crust, and trust me on the amounts – you need that much to flavor the entire roast, and the crunch from the sugar and salt is just SO good.
 There’s no sauce to mess with either, the pan drippings from this are all we need.
 Simplify your life, people.

 You’ll need a boneless pork loin, about two and a half pounds for 4-6 people.
 You can of course make a larger version of this, just double or even triple the garlic crust mixture.
 I like pork with a little bit of fat on it but not too much – if there’s a thick layer of fat that gets cut off during eating then all the flavors we add to the outside will go to waste, so trim the pork to your preference before you start to work with it.

-For the coating, we have butter, garlic, thyme, grainy mustard, salt, and sugar.
+For the garlic crusted pork coating, we have butter, garlic, thyme, grainy mustard, salt, and sugar.
 I go coarse for the salt and sugar, but use anything you have.
 Mix this into a paste using a fork, and smell or taste it: it is SO good and definitely worthy of using on other proteins like fish, chicken, or tofu.